KELO Robotics GmbH

 Unfortunately, UV-C light can cause considerable irritation to human skin and eyes over almost the entire range of its possible wavelengths (180 – 280 nm).
 Therefore, when UV-C light is used for the disinfection of a room, humans have to leave the room in order not to be harmed.
 Only a very small range of the total wavelengths of UV-C light was found to be safe for the human skin and eyes, namely UV with a wavelength of 222 nm (Welch et al. 2018).
 222 nm UV light cannot penetrate the human epidermis and the cornea of the human eye.
 Unfortunately the availability of such UV-C lamps and LEDs is highly limited.
 UV light with a wavelength of 254 nm is relatively safe for the human skin because only 95% are absorbed by the outer dead layer of skin (Nardell et al. 2008) but may still harm the human eye.

 Our robots have two unique properties: a) they are inherently safe, omnidirectional and have a high maneuverability, which enables them to move in narrow space and in close proximity to humans; b) they are cost-efficient.
-Our solution will cost half the price of the systems on the market.
+Our solution will cost two thirds of the price of the systems on the market.

 A true challenge for our solution and all disinfection robots with UV-C lamps is the health risk.
 The Directive 2006/25/EC put significant limit to the amount of UV-C light irradiated on the human body, which holds even for the promising 222nm solutions.
-We will address this problem by tracking humans in the proximity of the robot and adjusting the UV-C light doses accordingly.
+We address this problem by tracking persons in the proximity of the robot and adjusting the UV-C light doses accordingly.
+A person detection system based on four RGB cameras has been developed.
+It is located on the top of the robot.
+All together the cameras form a 360° field of view.
+The detection system exhibits state of the art machine learning approaches for object detection in order to detect persons.
+The lamp control module will automatically turn off the lamps which are in the same direction as the detected person.
+In this way overexposures of humans are avoided.
+The robot can operate in presence of humans – which is necessary to in large public buildings.